 The Tuamotu archipelago is known as ‘The Low Islands’ because they are low in the water and hard to see by ships.
 If islands are large enough to protrude above the waves, the volcanic material or coral can capture the passing sand as soil to eventually allow vegetation to establish.
 The island’s stratum is of deposited sand overlying the limestone (degraded coral).
 This overlies the volcanic material that is generally of a basaltic nature.
 Contrary to appearances, water can be found on a lot of the atolls either fresh or brackish.
 It is usually located by digging just a bit below sea level in the islands soil stratum, as a ‘lens’ of fresh water exists in the sand.
 It is this fresh water that maintains the coconut palms and other vegetation.
 A practice for a community on these islands is to sink a permanent well near the village.
 A small volcanic crater, sunk below ground level, can also act as a well.
 Captain Brown had pointed one out to John Chetwood on an island they had visited.

 If you are following some directional codewords to the great lost treasure, be aware that a 'water source' can be one of these on these islands.

-The island’s shape is dependant on the growth of the coral that is itself dependant on the prevailing climatic conditions.
+The island’s shape is dependent on the growth of the coral that is itself dependent on the prevailing climatic conditions.
 This old diagram and the text that accompanies it explain it quite succinctly.